Sticio/pfSense-VLAN-VM-Lab/README.md

 **What It Does:**
 - Inter-VLAN routing controlled by firewall rules
 - Both VLANs have internet access through NAT
-- Demonstrates network segmentation security practices
+- Network segmentation security practices

 ![Inter-VLAN Connectivity Test](inter-vlan-test.png)